FluxPoints#

 recompute_ul(n_sigma_ul=2, **kwargs)[source]#

 Number of sigma to use for upper limit computation.
+Must be a positive value.
 Default is 2.

 **kwargsdict, optional